PCT Hiking Tips: Gear

 Water Filtration

-On my 94/96 hike everyone had water filters, this time around most people were using the Sawyer Squeeze, Aquamira, or SteriPEN.
+On my 94/96 hike everyone had water filters, this time around most people were using the Sawyer Squeeze

 Umbrella